 If you’re new to this craft, you may wonder what types of exotic woods to use for your projects.
-Here, our woodworkers will share the 13 most beautiful and rarest ones you can find today.
+Here, I’ll share with you the 13 most beautiful and rarest ones you can find.

 1. Padauk African Lumber

-Padauk African Lumber is prized for its striking reddish-orange color, which darkens to rich mahogany over time.
+Padauk African Lumber has always fascinated me with its striking reddish-orange color that darkens to rich mahogany over time.
 It is also unusually hard and heavy, making it ideal for projects that require durability and strength.